10 Snacks for Ulcerative Colitis

 What we currently know about IBD is that incorporating both medication and nutrition together are important for optimal outcomes.
 One of the most difficult decisions that people with IBD have is what to eat.

-It is common for IBD patients to avoid high fibrous foods due to fear of worsening their symptoms and/or consuming a trigger food.
+It is common for IBD patients to avoid high fiber foods due to fear of worsening their symptoms and/or consuming a trigger food.

 Finding the right foods to eat, especially snacks, can be helpful for patients with UC to not only help meet their nutritional needs but to feel comfortable in what they choose.
 Fiber is an important nutrient for UC and Crohn’s disease patients to consume since research has shown it being beneficial for the gut microbiota.